gauthma/LaTeX/README.md

 The rationale is that for just one column, we use a 12pt font, and 3.5cm lateral margins.
 For two columns, 10pt and 1.5 respectively.

-### The *microtype* package
+### Draft mode

-The last line in the code for fonts loads the *microtype* package (commented by default).
+The second from last line in the code for fonts loads the `microtype` package.
 This package improves the way spacing is computed, which usually results in an improved layout.
-However, it slows down, very noticeably, the compile time; which is why it is recommended to use (uncomment) it only when producing the final version.
+However, it slows down, very noticeably, the compile time; the solution is the line after it, which indicates to `microtype` that the document is to be processed in draft mode---which disables all the layout improvements.
+When producing the final version, set `draft=false`.

+The above method only disables the `microtype` improvements (which already improves compilation time considerably).
+But to improve it even further, you can set *the whole document* in draft mode, by adding `draft` to the `documentclass` options.
+This, besides also disabling `microtype`, further disables all sorts of things, like images, cross-refereces, etc. If you use this latter option, there is no need to disable `microtype`---it is done automagically.

 ### The xcolor package